-There are two ways to add packages to the spacewalk server.
+There are two ways to add packages to the Quick Guide for Spacewalk server.
 We can either add using spacewalk-repo-sync or rhnpush command.

 The spacewalk-repo-sync tool is used to sync packages from external or local yum repositories.
 All the packages within the specified repository will be added to the channel.Any url supported by yum is supported by this utility, including mirror lists.
 If the url is not supplied, the tool will look to see what repositories are associated with the specified channel and use those.

 You can also use WebGUI and this is the easiest way to create repositories